iamkaf/multiloader-template/README.md

 ## Getting started

 1. Clone this repository.
-2. Run `python scripts/setup_mod.py` and answer the prompts.
+2. Run `python scripts/moddy.py setup` and answer the prompts.
 The script will ask for your base package, mod id, name, author and initial version then update packages, class names and identifiers accordingly, and insert the version into `changelog.md`.
-3. When bumping to a new Minecraft version, run `python scripts/set_minecraft_version.py <version>` to pull matching dependency versions.
+3. When bumping to a new Minecraft version, run `python scripts/moddy.py set-minecraft-version <version>` to pull matching dependency versions.
 4. Replace the placeholder code in `TemplateMod` with your own logic.
 5. Run the Gradle `build` task to produce jars for each loader.
-6. After building, run `python scripts/open_libs.py <loader>` to open the corresponding `build/libs` folder in your file explorer.

 ## Directory layout